by Wayne Ren-Cheng

-Eihei Dogen (1200-1253) returned to Japan from China and began a shift in emphasis in the practice of Zen.
-He also authored two works that have had a lasting effect on the practice of Zen.
+Eihei Dogen (1200-1253) returned to Japan from China and began to shift the emphasis in the practice of Zen.
+He authored two works that had a profound effect on the practice of Zen during his time and have continued to have a lasting effect on contemporary practice.
 The Fukanzazengi described the way one should practice zazen, and in Shobogenzo he taught that bodymind unification was an inherent factor in the practice of zazen, that it was “enlightenment made manifest”.
 Dogen spoke of the “utter continuity between being and time”.
-Time is interconnected to everything, animate and inanimate.
-Think of human aging, the effects of erosion on the earth, and global warming as examples of the interdependence between time and being.
-The Universe is a simultaneous experience from which time can not be separated.
-All sentient beings exist in each moment of time.
+Time is interconnected to (but not interdependent on) everything, animate and inanimate.
+Think of human aging, the effects of erosion on the earth, and global warming as examples of the interconnection between time and being.
+All phenomena are affected by the passage of time, but other phenomena don’t affect the phenomena of time (at least as far as we know right now).
+The Universe is a simultaneous experience from which time cannot be separated.
 All things in the Universe exist in each moment of time.
 With each moment of the Universe all things are interconnected in each moment.

 Dogen developed a count of the “moments” in each day.
-It is apparent that Dogen came up with this concept himself, doing so to give others a way to realize their “way seeking mind”.
+Dogen came up with this concept himself, doing so to give others a way to realize their “way seeking mind”.
 Our way-seeking mind is buddha-mind.
-And our practice is and we get better results when we practice with buddha-mind, or way-seeking mind.
-But usually, when we say the way-seeking mind bodhisattva-mind: to-not only to help ourselves but also to save or to help others.
+And we get better results when we practice with buddha-mind, or way-seeking mind because then we are steadily progressing.
+The way-seeking mind is one with momentum.

 To be “in the moment” and “mindful of each moment” is a critical ideal in the practice of Zen.
 Dogen determined that in each day there are 6,400,099,180 moments.